AdrienPoupa/advent-of-code/README.md

 # Run the solution for a specific day
 yarn test 2024/01

-# Run the solution for a whole year
+# Run the solutions for a whole year
 yarn test 2024
 ```